Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 I'm a little bit surprised.

-They won't don't don't release it now.
+They don't release it now.

-But apparently, after firing a single shot, this guy moved the other side of the building that he was on, was about 200 yards away from Charlie Kirk was.
+But apparently, after firing a single shot, this guy moved the other side of the building that he was on.

-Isn't isn't that the estimate of maybe 200?
+Isn't that the estimate of it?

-Yeah, it it was a long shot, and certainly it was one shot.
+Yeah, it was a long shot.

-So there was this was deliberate.
+So there was, this was deliberate.

-This was Oh, no question about that.
+Oh, no question about that.

 This was professional.